Clappit/Clappit-CLI_Beta/userguide.md

 5. **Proactive Drift Detection:** Stay on top of changes in your infrastructure and identify unauthorized modifications.Ensure compliance and security.

+### Prerequisites

+1. **Docker**: A containerization platform.
+[Download and install Docker](https://docs.docker.com/get-docker/).

+_if there is kubernetes cluster this step wouldn`t be required_

+2. **kind (Kubernetes in Docker)**: A tool for running local Kubernetes clusters using Docker container "nodes".
+[Install kind](https://kind.sigs.k8s.io/docs/user/quick-start/#installation).

+_if there is kubernetes cluster this step wouldn`t be required_

+3. **kubectl**: The Kubernetes command-line tool, allows you to run commands against Kubernetes clusters.
+[Install kubectl](https://kubernetes.io/docs/tasks/tools/).

+4. **Helm**: A package manager for Kubernetes.
+[Install Helm](https://helm.sh/docs/intro/install/).

+### Installing Clappit

+After installing the prerequisites, you can proceed with the installation of Clappit.
+Follow these steps:

+1. **Download Clappit**: Visit the Clappit official website or the GitHub repository to download the latest version of Clappit.

+2. **Install Clappit**:
+   - On **Linux/macOS**, open a terminal and run:
+     ```bash
+     chmod +x clappit_installer.sh
+     ./clappit_installer.sh
+     ```
+   - On **Windows**, download the installer and follow the on-screen instructions.

+3. **Verify Installation**:
+   - To verify that Clappit has been installed correctly, run:
+     ```bash
+     clappit --version
+     ```
+   - You should see the installed version of Clappit displayed in the terminal.

+Congratulations!
+You have successfully installed Clappit and its prerequisites.
+You are now ready to simplify your cloud management.

 # Clappit Command Line Tool User Guide

 Welcome to the Clappit Command Line Tool User Guide.